soningfold/soningfold/README.md

 ### Hi, I'm soningfold!
 An aspiring developer.
 Here you can find my projects!
-I’m currently working on thoughtly!
+I’m currently working on thoughts AI!
 <!--
 **soningfold/soningfold** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.